pwillis-els/terraformsh/README.md

       approve \
       apply
     ```
- - Run plan using a .terraformshrc file:
+ - Run plan using a `.terraformshrc` file, and override the PLAN_ARGS array:
     ```
+    ./terraformsh \
+      -E 'PLAN_ARGS=("-compact-warnings" "-no-color" "-input=false")' \
-    ./terraformsh plan
+      plan
     ```

 # Options
     -f FILE           A file passed to Terraform's -var-file option
     -b FILE           A file passed to Terraform's -backend-config option
     -C DIR            Change to directory DIR
-    -c file           Specify a '.terraformshrc' file to load
+    -c file           Specify a '.terraformshrc' configuration file to load
+    -E EXPR           Evaluate an expression in bash ('eval EXPR')
     -P                Do not use '.plan' files for plan/apply/destroy commands
     -v                Verbose mode
     -h                This help screen